marcalva/ambimux/README.md

 git clone --recurse-submodules git@github.com:marcalva/ambimux.git
 ```
 The `--recurse-submodules` flag makes sure the `htslib` dependency is downloaded.

-To create the binary, run `make`.
-After a successful build, the `ambimux`
-binary file will be present in the current directory.
+If not, you can also clone this manually.

+After cloning, run `make` to build the binary, which can be found in the
+current directory after successful compilation.

-The only dependency is htslib, which is
+The only dependency is htslib, which is included as a subdirectory.
+Note that
-included as a subdirectory.
-Note that ambimux requires htslib to be built
+ambimux requires htslib to be built successfully during the `make` step.
-successfully during `make`.
+Thus all dependencies for htslib are also required for ambimux.

 ## Usage

-An example usage of ambimux is
+An example usage of ambimux is below.
 ```
-./ambimux \
-    --rna-bam $rna_bam \
+ambimux \
-    --atac-bam $atac_bam \
+    --atac-bam "$atac_bam" \
+    --rna-bam "$gex_bam" \
-    --vcf $vcf \
+    --vcf "$vcf" \
-    --gtf $gtf \
+    --gtf "$gtf" \
-    --peaks $peaks \
+    --peaks "$peaks" \
-    --exclude $excl \
-    --samples $samples \
+    --samples "$samples" \
+    --bc-wl "$bcsd" \
     --rna-mapq 30 \
     --atac-mapq 30 \
+    --tx-basic \
+    --eps 1-e6 \
-    --out-min 100 \
+    --max-iter 100 \
-    --bc-wl $wl_bcs \
+    --seed 123 \
     --threads 8 \
     --verbose \
+    --out path/to/output/dir/ambimux

-    --eps 10 \
+    --exclude $excl \
-    --max-iter 10 \
+    --out-min 100 \
-    --out mulitome
 ```
 where the variables are replaced by your own files.

+For a detailed explanation of each parameter, see below.

 ## Alignment data